The Stone of Scone, otherwise known as the Stone of Destiny, has so many legends and stories about its origin that it’s hard to know where to start.

 And then there’s the equally puzzling story of Ireland’s own ‘Stone of Destiny’.
 Legend tells how this stone was used as a pillow by Jacob in Biblical times, and was carried by refugees fleeing from persecution in Jerusalem.
 Among these refugees was a princess known as Tea or Scota.
 They fled through Egypt, Sicily and Spain, and finally arrived in Ireland, where the stone became known as Lia Fáil or the ‘Stone of Destiny’.
 It was used as the coronation stone of Ireland’s high kings, and was said to cry out in joy when the rightful king of Ireland touched it.

 A stone known as the Lia Fáil stands on the Hill of Tara in County Meath, the ancient seat of Ireland’s kings.
-But some historians doubt whether this is the real coronation stone.
-According to some accounts, Ireland’s true Lia Fáil was carried to Scotland in the early 6th century and used in inauguration ceremonies of the kings of Dalriada, and when that kingdom was absorbed into the wider kingdom of Alba, it was moved to Dunkeld.
-Others say that it was carefully hidden in a safe place, such as Dunstaffnage, just north of Oban.
+But according to some accounts, the true Lia Fáil (or maybe a piece of it) was carried to Scotland in the early 6th century and used in inauguration ceremonies of the kings of Dalriada.
+When Dalriada was absorbed into the wider kingdom of Alba, the stone was moved to Dunkeld… but an alternative story claims that it was carefully hidden in a safe place, such as Dunstaffnage, just north of Oban.
 The writer and historian Nigel Tranter believes that Robert the Bruce gave the real stone into the custody of Angus Og MacDonald, Lord of the Isles, who hid it on the Isle of Skye.

 So, is the Stone of Scone the real Stone of Destiny?
 We may never know.
 The stone that sits in Edinburgh Castle is hewn from red sandstone, which can be traced to the Scone area.
 The monks may have had a replica created… or, faced with an impatient English monarch, they may have cast about for any ready-made oblong boulder that was to hand.
 One story even suggests that they used the stone lid of the royal cesspit!